rchadha/sinatra-at-the-movies/README.md

-# sinatra-at-the-movies
+# Sinatra At The Movies

-## Exercise
+## Your Mission

-Use the provided model for a movie to finish creating a very simple movie review application using MVC principles.
+Use the provided Ruby class located within the models folder to finish creating a very simple movie review application using MVC principles.